 Halesworth is fast becoming a centre for the arts.
 The New Cut Arts Centre is a multi-purpose centre holding events throughout the year; including dance, drama, weekly cinema film, live screenings and exhibitions plus it has a dance studio and a café bar.

-The Centre also hosts the Halesworth Art Festival every October and the Tessa Fuchs Chamber series which is held every Spring.
-Now in its third year, the INK Festival champions new work from emerging and established playwrights, with a host of events including plays, radio plays, films and children's workshops.
+The Centre also hosts the Halesworth Arts Festival every October and the Tessa Fuchs Chamber series every Spring.
+Now in its fourth year, the INK Festival champions new work from emerging and established playwrights, with a host of events including plays, radio plays, films and children's workshops.

-2. Discover Suffolk's agricultural, aviation and brewing history
+2. Discover Suffolk's agricultural, brewing and aviation history

 The Halesworth and District Museum (which has been runner-up in the Suffolk Museum of the Year Awards and was winner in 2017 of the “Object of the Year” award) is housed at the railway station.
 The displays take you through 10,000 years of local history; from the earliest Bronze Age settlers in the Blyth Valley to the busy hub of malting, brewing and agriculture which Halesworth was well-known for in Victorian times, and on through the 20th century.

-Financed by the Heritage Lottery Fund to honour the Maltings heritage of the town, a Malt ‘Experience’ and ‘Trail’ is to be launched in 2017.
+Financed by the Heritage Lottery Fund, to honour the maltings heritage of the town, a Malt ‘Experience’ and ‘Trail’ was launched in 2017.
 The 'experience' is located at The New Cut Arts Centre, where the trail starts.

 Halesworth was the base for a famous USAAF Fighter Squadron and Bomber Group during WW2.
-Explore the extensive memorabilia of the air war at The Airfield Memorial Museum which is open Bank Holiday and Sunday afternoons between April and October.
+Explore the extensive memorabilia of the air war at The Halesworth (Holton) Airfield Memorial Museum which is open Bank Holiday and Sunday afternoons between April and October.

 3. Green Spaces